urcomputeringpal/optional-required-workflows/README.md

 Configure required workflows in your repository.
 Use path filters.
 Leave your GitHub org administrator alone.

-Using this action to configuring required workflows in a GitHub Actions workflow protected by a `CODEOWNERS` file instead of in your repository settings.
+Use this Action to configuring required workflows in a workflow file protected by `CODEOWNERS` in your repository instead of in your repository settings.

 ## How it works